The Battle Cats: Uncanny Legends

 Uncanny Legends (often shortened to UL) is the second of the Sub-Chapter Sagas and takes place after Stories of Legend and Cats of the Cosmos.
 After defeating and recruiting Mecha-Bun, the final boss of Stories of Legend, the Cats' time machine brings them to an ancient world, where Relic enemies, who have the ability to Curse their opponents, have not yet gone extinct.
 The Cats soon realize that some of the Legend units recruited during Stories of Legend are descendants of the true Heroes of Legend.
 Like before, the Cat Army defeats and recruits these ancient Legend units into their army.
 During their journey, the Cats also find "a dark guild researching forbidden knowledge" and "the REAL ultimate superweapon".
 The former likely refers to the Aku, but it is unknown what the latter refers to.
 Near the end of the saga, the Cats begin a project to "Catify" all of humanity and come across the ancient Sacred Tree, whose guardian is Zero Luza, the ancestor of humanity.
 After defeating him, a God emerges from the tree and tells the Cats to find a sage in another world while drawing a can of Cat Food in the sky.
 The Cats, with a new journey ahead of them, venture into a new world.

 Zero Legends

 Zero Legends (often shortened to ZL) is the third and final Sub-Chapter saga and features bosses previously exclusive to Advent Stages.
 After travelling through a spacetime distortion to the "other world", the Cats find themselves in an alternate universe at its Big Bang and face Metafilibuster, a corrupted and altered version of Filibuster Obstructa.
 After emerging victorious, the Cats soon find that the laws of this universe are drastically different from their own, with natural phenomena such as snow in volcanoes and forests filled with poisonous gas.
 As well, enemies that are individuals in their world are commonplace here, and a new type of enemies, the mysterious Sage enemies, appear.
-After a few sub-chapters, 9 to be precise, the cats face the first Zero Legends boss, Sage of Mind Soractes.
+After a few sub-chapters, 9 to be precise, the cats face the first Zero Legends boss, Sage of Mind Soractes, face the next one, Master of Logic Newton, 11 subchapters later, and Master of Selection Darvin in the 31st sub-chapter.

 The current newest sub-chapters for Zero Legends are: